Political history of the world: Prehistoric era

 The primate ancestors of human beings already had social and political skills.
 The first forms of human social organization were families living in band societies as hunter-gatherers.

-After the invention of agriculture around the same time (7,000-8,000 BCE) across various parts of the world, human societies started transitioning to tribal forms of organization.
+After the invention of agriculture around (7,000-8,000 BCE) across various parts of the world, human societies started transitioning to tribal forms of organization.
+Food surpluses made possible the development of a social elite who were not engaged in agriculture, industry or commerce, but dominated their communities and monopolized decision-making.
+Nonetheless, larger societies made it more feasible for people to adopt diverse decision making and governance models.

 There is evidence of diplomacy between different tribes, but also of endemic warfare.
 This could have been caused by theft of livestock or crops, abduction of women, or resource and status competition.

 The Three-age system of periodization of prehistory was first introduced for Scandinavia by Christian Jürgensen Thomsen in the 1830s.
 By the 1860s, it was embraced as a useful division of the "earliest history of mankind" in general and began to be applied in Assyriology.
-The development of the now-conventional periodization in the archaeology of the Ancient Near East was developed in the 1920s to 1930s.
+The now-conventional periodization in the archaeology of the Ancient Near East was developed in the 1920s to 1930s.